By: Thorsten Overgaard. September 4, 2012 (Latest update January 20, 2018)

 In any case, to make it simple: Anybody who makes you feel less or feel bad at this moment, are probably not good company.
 And if that is the general feeling you get time after time in their company, let them go.

 But mainly, if you have a dream and someone says it's not a good idea or can never be realized, then you should set them straight or simply decide whether your dream or their friendship is most important to you.

 You can be friends with anti-socials, and you can watch television together and talk about how bad the world is.
-But if you have a dream you are an artist you should have friends who make you feel more able and don't obstruct your way to realize your dreams.
+But if you have a dream, you are an artist and you have things to do in life, you should have friends who make you feel more able and don't obstruct your way to realize your dreams.